cloudnativelabs/kube-router/README.md

 kube-router's elegant design also means there is no dependency on another CNI plugin.
 The
 [official "bridge" plugin](https://github.com/containernetworking/plugins/tree/master/plugins/main/bridge)
-provided by the CNI project is all you need -- and chances are you already have it in your CNI binary directory!
+provided by the CNI project is all you need.
+While it is likely that you already have this plugin on your file system if you've installed Kubernetes, kube-router will install the plugins it needs for you in `/opt/cni/bin` if it sees you're missing them.

 Read more about the advantages and potential of BGP with Kubernetes: